iov-one/docs/docs/weave-tutorial/01-installation.md

 make inittm
 ```

 You can take a look in this directory if you are curious.
-The mostimportant piece for us is `~/.blog/config/genesis.json`.
+The most important piece for us is `~/.blog/config/genesis.json`.
 You may also notice `~/.blog/config/config.toml` with lots of [options to set](https://tendermint.com/docs/tendermint-core/configuration.html#options) for power users.

 We want to add a bunch of tokens to the account we just made before launching the blockchain.
 And we'd also like to enable the indexer, so we can search for our transactions by id (default state is off).
 But rather than have you fiddle with the config files by hand, you can just run this to do the setup: